-An idle substance, bidding us bow low Before those shades of being which are found Stirring or still on man's scant trial-ground ;
+An idol substance, bidding us bow low Before those shades of being which are found Stirring or still on man's brief trial ground ;

-As if such shapes and moods, which come and go, Had aught of Truth or Life in their poor show, To sway or judge, and skill to sain or wound.
-Son of immortal Seed, high-destined Man !
-Know thy dread gift,-a creature, yet a cause, Each mind is its own centre, and it draws Home to itself, and moulds in its thought's span, All outward things, the vassals of its will, Aided by Heaven, by earth unthwarted still.
+As if such shapes and moods, which come and go,

+Had aught of Truth or Life in their poor show, To sway or judge, and skill to sain or wound.
+Son of immortal Seed, high destined Man 1 Know thy dread gift,-a creature, yet a cause; Each mind is its own centre, and it draws Home to itself, and moulds in its thought's span All outward things, the vassals of its will, Aided by Heaven, by earth unthwarted still.